 The 25-week Pre-Sessional English language course provides an excellent learning opportunity for pre-university students holding offers from or applying to University of South Wales but who do not reach the language requirements for their desired course.

 During the 25-week Pre-Sessional English language course you will receive twenty-three hours of taught classes each week with regular tutorials and a number of excursions.
 Most materials will be supplied free of charge although you will be required to purchase four textbooks at a cost of approximately £25.

 The 25-week Pre-Sessional English language course will help you to develop your general and academic English language skills in four key areas:

 We use a communicative language teaching approach.
 This means that you will be expected to actively participate and contribute to the classes.
 Assessment is by means of coursework, tests, projects and presentations.
 Students receive individual help and attention through weekly one-to-one tutorials in order to monitor progress and help to develop the skills necessary for academic study at a British university.
 We have a maximum class size of 18.

-Classes run from 9am to 12 noon from Monday to Friday, with afternoon classes from 1pm to 4pm from Monday to Thursday, with occasional field trips on Wednesday afternoon.
-Therefore, you will have classes for 27 hours most weeks, but 24 hours when there is a Wednesday field trip.
+Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with occasional field trips on Thursday mornings.
+Therefore, you will have classes for 23 hours most weeks, but this may vary on field trip weeks.

 Term dates are listed here.
 On every field trip, support is provided by two members of the Centre for International English team per coach.
 A full risk assessment is conducted before the trip and a departmental mobile number is made available to all students so that contact can be maintained throughout the trip between staff and students.